KygoSkyrus/skychat/NOTES.md

 - **least priority**
-- all the parts like sidebar, chathead etc can go to deifferent component
+- all the parts like sidebar, chathead etc can go to different component
 - add loader (while loading mssgs or for dates)
 - set the users usernsme in displayname of firebase and avatar in photourl
 - add professional and other versions